-Prairie State Water’s trained technicians can help you select effective well water treatment methods, maintain a high quality well water supply and customize a well water treatment plan specific to your water issues.
+Prairie State Water’s trained technicians can help you select effective well water treatment methods, maintain a high quality well water supply, and customize a well water treatment plan specific to your water issues.
 Prairie State Water Systems offers water treatment services in La Salle, Livingston, Kankakee, Grundy and parts of Kendall and Will counties in Illinois.

 Call Prairie State Water’s Marseilles office at 815-357-8300 to discuss your private water supply concerns and specific needs!

 Iron and hydrogen sulfide can damage your water supply and metal pipes.
 When iron and hydrogen sulfide levels increase, you’ll often notice hard water, sulfur smells or staining in your sinks.
 Private water supplies often require water softeners or iron and sulfur removal to eliminate contaminants and improve taste, color and quality of the water supply.
 You can treat your water naturally with our iron and sulfur removal systems or chemically with chlorine or hydrogen peroxide injections systems.
 Prairie State Water can suggest several effective, economical, and common well water treatment methods to resolve your water quality problems.

 Iron can distort the color and taste of your water supply.
 When the level of iron in water exceeds the 0.3 mg/l limit, the water may have a red, brown, or yellow color and stain laundry and fixtures.
 Iron also gives water a disagreeable metallic taste.
 When the iron combines with tea, coffee and other beverages, it produces an inky, black appearance and a rusty, bad taste.